HITSZ-OpenAuto/hoa-moe/README.md

 If you want to contribute to the documentation, please refer to the [HITSZ OpenAuto 文档编写指南](https://hoa.moe/blog/writing-rules/).

-To post your article, you can simply create a new markdown file in the `content/blog` directory, and submit a pull request.If you are not familiar with Git, you can also send your article to [📮hi@hoa.moe](mailto:hi@hoa.moe).
-We will review your article and merge it into the main branch if it meets the [requirements](https://github.com/HITSZ-OpenAuto/.github/blob/main/pull_request_template.md).
+To post your article, you can simply create a new markdown file in the `content/blog` directory, and submit a pull request.
+If you are not familiar with Git, you can also send your article to [📮hi@hoa.moe](mailto:hi@hoa.moe).
+We will review your articl once we receive it.

 ## License

-This project is licensed under the CC BY-NC-SA 4.0 License.
+The content on the project is licensed under the CC BY-NC-SA 4.0 License.
+The source code is licensed under [MIT License](LICENSE).

 ## Acknowledgements